egraphs-good/egglog/semantics.md

 Things to do:
 - Add typechecking
-- Add something about lattices and why egglog is well-behaved in some way
+- Running rules, schedules
 - Add rebuilding
 - Add seminaiive
+- Handle globals
+- Add something about lattices and why egglog is well-behaved when using them

 ## Global State